Why choose this course

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
 If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
 This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.

 Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
 Please email Admissions with any queries.

 - These fees apply to students commencing study in the academic year 2020-21 only.
 Fees for new starters are reviewed annually.

 - If you are on a two-year full-time Euromasters or MFA programme, or a two-year or three-year part-time masters programme (excluding modular/self-paced/distance learning), the annual fee is payable in Year 1 and Year 2 of the programme.

-- Trip (including overseas travel and accommodation): £90
+- Optional Field Trip (including local travel and accommodation): £120

 Scholarships and bursaries